flosfor/pvbs/readme.txt

 1) Unzip sampledata.zip (, .z01, .z02)
 (Download from Github by left-clicking on each file name and then clicking "download", instead of right-clicking on the file names and choosing "save link as" - file sizes should be 14.2 MB (.zip) or 24.0 MB (.z01 & .z02))

-2) Load sampledata.mat from PVBS using "Load Dataset (.mat)" (NOT "Load PV Experiment (.xml, .csv)" - this function is for loading experiments saved from Prairie View (VoltageRecording, LineScan, TSeries; via respective metadata), or .csv exported from PVBS)
+2) Load sampledata.mat using the "Load Dataset (.mat)" button on the PVBS GUI (NOT "Load Experiment (.abf, .xml, .csv)" - this function is for loading experiment files containing data and/or metadata, not for loading dataset .mat files saved from PVBS)

 - For additional scripts that can be used with PVBS: